-89% of HR costs are pure head count related, 11% of costs are non-wage costs.
-We have completed a full review at RF6 of our base and core requirements before efficiencies and risks and reviewing current staffing level.
-Our CP5 £92M closing position is CP5 compliant as is our FY19 entry point to CP6.
+70% of HR costs are pure head count related, 30% of costs are non-wage costs.
+We have completed a full review at RF8 of our base and core requirements before efficiencies and risks and reviewing current staffing level.
+Our CP5 £94m closing position is CP5 compliant.
 We expect to remain compliant in CP5 this will mean we will have achieved circa £4M of additional efficiencies in the CP, significantly challenging our operation.
-This will be achieved through reviewing ways of working, making changes to be more efficient, including the delivery of new, value add services.
-Efficiencies drive reduction in spend through CP6 £4.5M.
+This has been achieved through reviewing ways of working, making changes to be more efficient, including the delivery of new, value add services.